 User documentation is everywhere, guiding people through complex software and systems every day.
 Yet most users will not read your guides deeply and, according to research, they scan for helpful cues instead of reading every word.
 That changes everything.
-Making your documentation genuinely clear is less about technical depth and more about instantly solving actual user problems in their own language.

 Table of Contents